jeremy-rifkin/cpptrace/README.md

 This library is under the MIT license.

-Libdwarf is bundled as part of this library so the code in `bundled/libdwarf` is LGPL.
+Cpptrace uses libdwarf on linux, macos, and mingw/cygwin unless configured to use something else.
 If this library is statically linked with libdwarf then the library's binary will itself be LGPL.